 The treatment approach that your doctor may recommend to address various aspects of Noonan syndrome may include:

 - Heart treatment.
 Certain drugs may be effective in treating some kinds of heart problems.
 If there's a problem with your heart's valves, surgery may be necessary.
-Your dentist may recommend preventive use of antibiotics prior to dental cleaning or surgeries.
-Your doctor may also recommend that your heart function be evaluated periodically.
+Your doctor also may recommend that your heart function be evaluated periodically.

 - Vision treatments.
 Because vision problems are common with Noonan syndrome, your child will need eye exams at least every two years.
 Most eye issues can be treated with glasses alone.
 Surgery may be needed for some conditions, such as cataracts.

 - Treatment for bleeding and bruising.
 If you or your child has a history of easy bruising or excessive bleeding, avoid aspirin and aspirin-containing products.
 In some cases, doctors may prescribe drugs that help the blood to clot.

 Treatment for lymphatic problems.
 Although lymphatic problems are a less common symptom, the many ways in which they can occur can make finding the problem and then treating it a challenge.
 Complications usually involve excess fluid that gets stored in various places in your body.

 Sometimes fluid can collect in the space around your heart and lungs.
 If this happens, your doctor may want to insert a tube into your chest to drain the fluid.
 To prevent this problem, your doctor may suggest you modify your diet.
 Sometimes surgery is necessary if swelling around the heart and lungs persists.

 Treatment of genital and urinary tract problems.
 If your son has undescended testicles at birth, your doctor will likely refer you to an experienced surgeon to consider whether surgery is appropriate.
 It's best for your child to receive such treatment before he enters school.